Do-support: In questions

 The finite (inflected) verb is now the auxiliary do; the following verb is a bare infinitive which does not inflect: does he laugh? (not laughs); did she come? (not came).

-In negated questions, the negating word not may appear either following the subject, or attached to the auxiliary in the contracted form n't.
-That applies both to do-support and to other auxiliaries:
+In negated questions, the negating word not may appear either following the subject or attached to the auxiliary in the contracted form n't.
+This applies to both do-support and other auxiliaries: